scverse/spatialdata-notebooks/notebooks/developers_resources/storage_format/Readme.md

 -   Each notebook covers a particular aspect of the storage specification and ~~all the~~ _the main (work in progress)_ edge cases of the specification are covered in at least one of the notebooks.
 -   All the notebooks are run every 24h (work in progress, automatic run temporarily disabled) against the `main` branch of the `spatialdata` repository.
 Each notebook creates a dataset, writes it to disk, reloads it in memory, rewrites it to disk to check for consistency, reloads it again in memory and plots it.
 -   The disk storage is committed to GitHub so that the output of each daily run is associated to a commit, the commit message is "autorun: storage format; spatialdata from <commit hash> <optional (commit tag)>".
 Examples of commit messages are:
-    -   `autorun: storage format; spatialdata from al29fak`
+    -   `autorun: storage format; spatialdata from al29fak (v0.0.12.q020ke.dev)`
     -   `autorun: storage format; spatialdata from fa096da (v0.0.12)`
 -   The `.zarr` data produced by every run is available in the current directory, in the commit corresponding to the run.
--   The data is also [uploaded to S3](https://refined-github-html-preview.kidonng.workers.dev/scverse/spatialdata-notebooks/raw/dev_notebooks/notebooks/developers_resources/storage_format/index.html), both as Zarr directories and as zipped files.
+-   The data is also [uploaded to S3](https://refined-github-html-preview.kidonng.workers.dev/scverse/spatialdata-notebooks/raw/main/notebooks/developers_resources/storage_format/index.html), both as Zarr directories and as zipped files (upload temporarily disable).

 ## How to use this repository